isomerpages/moe-southviewpri/_departments/Mother Tongue Languages.md

 </tr>
 <tr>
 <td>Comics Creation Competition&nbsp;</td>
-<td>To cultivate interest in the language through creating comic strips for Chinese idioms.<br/ ><br />To instil confidence in using the language to introduce the comics created.
+<td><ul><li>To cultivate interest in the language through creating comic strips for Chinese idioms.<li>To instil confidence in using the language to introduce the comics created.
 </td>
 <td>Primary 4</td>
 </tr>